 If you are setting up a crayfish tank for the first time, you can easily get confused about the amount of water.
-There are so many information and all seem to tell a different story.
+There is so much information, and all seem to tell a different story.
 I know I really got confused!
 I don’t want you to fall in the same place.
 So, here’s what you need to know:

 You can fill up the whole crayfish tank with water if it has enough aeration.
 If there isn’t any aeration system, then leave a few inches of water from the top.
 Also, make sure the crayfish can get above the water level.